 On November 1, 2021, we completed our acquisition of Lemonaid Health.
-As a result of the Lemonaid Acquisition, we face various additional risks, including, among others, the following: difficulties in integrating and managing the combined operations of Lemonaid Health, and realizing the anticipated economic, operational, and other benefits in a timely manner, which could result in substantial costs and delays or other operational, technical, or financial problems; disruption to Lemonaid Health's business and operations and relationships with service providers and other partners;

-loss of key employees of Lemonaid Health and other challenges associated with integrating new employees into our culture, as we ll as reputational harm if integration is not successful;

-diversion of management time and focus from operating our business to addressing Lemonaid Acquisition integration challenges;

-diversion of significant res 4° 1 11 diversion of significant res cources from the ongoing o develonment of olir exis tino prodiicis service s and oberations: ш diversion of significant rec ources from the ongoing development of our cans ming products, service o, and operations, failure to successfully realize our intended business strategy;

-г 1 11 · · · · · • . ( - 1 increase in th o oneratina INCCAC THE τ τωρ συπρετ τ a inciir ını unne norioac • - 1 micrease m un ic operaning 103363 1116 ii w c capeci i o incui 111 1 utuic perious • regulatory complexities of integrating or managing the combined operations or expanding into other industries or parts of the healthcare industry;

-greater than anticipated costs related to the integration of Lemonaid Health's business and operations into ours;

-increase in compliance and related costs associated with the addition of a regulated business;
+As a result of the Lemonaid Acquisition, we face various additional risks, including, among others, the following:

+- difficulties in integrating and managing the combined operations of Lemonaid Health, and realizing the anticipated economic, operational, and other benefits in a timely manner, which could result in substantial costs and delays or other operational, technical, or financial problems; - disruption to Lemonaid Health's business and operations and relationships with service providers and other partners; - □ loss of key employees of Lemonaid Health and other challenges associated with integrating new employees into our culture, as well as reputational harm if integration is not successful; - diversion of management time and focus from operating our business to addressing Lemonaid Acquisition integration challenges; - diversion of significant resources from the ongoing development of our existing products, services, and operations; - failure to successfully realize our intended business strategy; - increase in the operating losses that we expect to incur in future periods; - regulatory complexities of integrating or managing the combined operations or expanding into other industries or parts of the healthcare industry; - greater than anticipated costs related to the integration of Lemonaid Health's business and operations into ours; - increase in compliance and related costs associated with the addition of a regulated business;

-responsibility for the liabilities of Lemonaid Health, including those that were not disclosed to us or exceed our estimates, as well as, withou limitation, liabilities arising out of their failure to maintain effective data protection and privacy controls and comply with applicable regulations and potential accounting charges to the extent intangibles recorded in connection with the Lemonaid Acquisition, such as goodwill, trademarks, client relationships, or intellectual property, are later determined to be impaired and written down in value.
+- responsibility for the liabilities of Lemonaid Health, including those that were not disclosed to us or exceed our estimates, as well as, without limitation, liabilities arising out of their failure to maintain effective data protection and privacy controls and comply with applicable regulations; and - potential accounting charges to the extent intangibles recorded in connection with the Lemonaid Acquisition, such as goodwill, trademarks, client relationships, or intellectual property, are later determined to be impaired and written down in value.

 Our ability to execute all such plans will depend on various factors, many of which remain outside our control.
-Any of these risks could adversely ur business and financial results. process of integrating Lemonaid Health's operations into our operations could result in unforeseen operating difficulties and require ificant resources.
-Synergie The following factors, among others, could reduce our revenues and earnings, increase our operating costs, and result in a loss of projected es: if we are unable to successfully integrate the duties, responsibilities, and other factors of interest to the management and employees of the acquired business, we could lose employees to our competitors, which could significantly affect our ability to operate the business and complete the integration; if we are unable to implement and retain uniform standards, controls, policies, procedures, and information systems; and if the integration process causes any delays with the delivery of our services, or the quality of those services, we could lose customers, which would reduce our revenues and earnings. process of integrating Lemonaid Health and its associated services and technologies involves numerous risks that could materially and ersely affect our results of operations or stock price.
-7 The following factors, among others, could materially and adversely affect our results of operations or stock price: expenses related to the acquisition process and impairment charges to goodwill and other intangible assets related to the Lemonaid Acquisition; the dilutive effect on earnings per share as a result of issuances of our stock and incurring operating losses; stock volatility due to investors' uncertainty regarding the value of Lemonaid Health; diversion of capital from other uses; failure to achieve the anticipated benefits of the Lemonaid Acquisition in a timely manner, or at all; and adverse outcome of litigation matters or other contingent liabilities assumed in or arising out of the Lemonaid Acquisition.
+Any of these risks could adversely affect our business and financial results.

+The process of integrating Lemonaid Health's operations into our operations could result in unforeseen operating difficulties and require significant resources.

+The following factors, among others, could reduce our revenues and earnings, increase our operating costs, and result in a loss of projected synergies:

+- if we are unable to successfully integrate the duties, responsibilities, and other factors of interest to the management and employees of the acquired business, we could lose employees to our competitors, which could significantly affect our ability to operate the business and complete the integration; - if we are unable to implement and retain uniform standards, controls, policies, procedures, and information systems; and - if the integration process causes any delays with the delivery of our services, or the quality of those services, we could lose customers, which would reduce our revenues and earnings.

+The process of integrating Lemonaid Health and its associated services and technologies involves numerous risks that could materially and adversely affect our results of operations or stock price.

+The following factors, among others, could materially and adversely affect our results of operations or stock price:

+- expenses related to the acquisition process and impairment charges to goodwill and other intangible assets related to the Lemonaid Acquisition; - Let the dilutive effect on earnings per share as a result of issuances of our stock and incurring operating losses; - stock volatility due to investors' uncertainty regarding the value of Lemonaid Health; - diversion of capital from other uses; - [ failure to achieve the anticipated benefits of the Lemonaid Acquisition in a timely manner, or at all; and - adverse outcome of litigation matters or other contingent liabilities assumed in or arising out of the Lemonaid Acquisition.